Airfryer Roasted Broccoli gets you perfectly roasted Broccoli in just 10 minutes. It is very easy to make and a delicious low carb side dish.

 One of the easiest and fastest ways to make Roasted Broccoli is to make in an Airfryer.
 Roasts perfectly with a crunch in every bite and those charred ends are to die for.

 Broccoli is tossed in a simple seasoning of oil, garlic powder, a dash of lemon juice, salt, and pepper.

 But roasted broccoli is not limited to this seasoning, it's really versatile.
-Add your own favourite seasoning to it.
-Serve it as a side dish or toss it in pasta, salads etc.
+Add your own favorite seasoning to it.
+Serve it as a side dish or toss it in pasta, salads, etc.

 But after I tried this Air Fryer version, I am impressed.
 I mean it just takes 10-15 minutes, half the time you need to make in an oven.
 Now there is no looking back.
 While I cook dinner, pop some florets into the air fryer basket.

 How To Cut (Prep) Broccoli?

 Cutting and prepping Broccoli is not a big deal.
 But I thought of sharing a few helpful tips.